StanfordVL/behavior/_sources/agents.md.txt

 ## Add your own embodiment!

 You can add your own embodiment to BEHAVIOR.
-For that, you will need to add it to iGibson following the specific instructions [here]()TODO.
+For that, you will need to add it to iGibson following the specific instructions [here]() (coming soon!).